willzak/jungle/README.md

-# Jungle
+# Jungle 🦁

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Welcome to the Jungle!
+Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example from Lighthouse Labs.

+The project is meant to feature the front-end and back-end uses of rails, as well as simulating working on a project that is half completed.

+Features:
+- Checkout confirmation when a transaction is processed
+- "SOLD OUT" buttons on products with no quantity left
+- User and Admin logins, and views security
+- Formatted money UI and notifications for an empty cart

 ## Setup